Divide

 and/

-charactersThe block has a number of inputs given by the length of the character vector.
-Each input signal corresponding to a
+is specifiedThe block has the amount of input data specified by the length of the character vector.
+Each input signal corresponding to the character

-character is multiplied by an output signal.
-Each output signal corresponding to the symbol
+' is multiplied by the output signal.
+Each output signal corresponding to the symbol `/

-is divided by the input signal.
-The operations are performed in the modeElement-wise(.*)
+is divided into an input signal.
+Operations are performed in the modeElement-wise(.*)

-or in mode `Matrix(*)`as specified by the parameters *Multiplication.
-For more information, refer to Element-by-element mode и Matrix mode.
+as specified by the parameter *Multiplication.
+For more information, see Piecemeal mode and Matrix mode.

 Ports